-The white grape probably comes from Istria-Croatia or from Veneto-Italy.
-Synonyms are Ghera, Glere, Grappolo Spargolo, Prosecco, Prosecco Tondo, Serpina, Serprina, Serprino, Uva Pissona ( Italy ); Briska Glera, Gljera, Steverjana Slovenia ); Beli Teran, Teran Bijeli ( Croatia ).
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Glera Lunga (Prosecco Lungo), Malvasia Bianca Lunga (Prosecco Nostrano) or Perera be confused.
-Until 2009 the officially valid main name was Prosecco (Prosecco Tondo); the change on Glera has resulted in some confusion.
+The white grape variety probably comes from Istria-Croatia or from Veneto-Italy.
+Synonyms are Ghera, Glere, Grappolo Spargolo, Prosecco, Prosecco Tondo, Serpina, Serprina, Serprino, Uva Pissona ( Italy ); Briska Glera, Gljera, Steverjana ( Slovenia ); Beli Teran, Teran Bijeli ( Croatia ).
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Glera Lunga (Prosecco Lungo), Malvasia Bianca Lunga (Prosecco Nostrano) or Perera be confused.
+Until 2009 the officially valid main name was Prosecco (Prosecco Tondo); the change to Glera has resulted in some confusion.

-According to an unverifiable hypothesis, the variety is already in the antiquity for the of Pliny the Elder (23-79) mentioned famous Pucinum have been used.
-In the late 18th century, in the province of Treviso-Veneto, several morphologically distinct varieties were called Prosecco.
-There is also a community of this name, which is also called in most sources as a "birthplace".
-In the middle of the 19th century, in the hills of the municipalities of Conegliano and Valdobbiadene, Count Balbi Valier selected a special variety with round berries and called Prosecco Balbi or Prosecco Tondo (round).
-(The variety was then crossbred partner of the new breed Incrocio Manzoni 2.15 ).
-In the 1980s were from the institute Conegliano two further varieties selected for research purposes were Prosecco Lungo with oval berries (lungo = long) and Prosecco Nostrano (nostro = our).
+According to a non-verifiable hypothesis, the variety should already be in the antiquity for that of Pliny the Elder (23-79) mentioned famous Pucinum have been used.
+In the late 18th century, several morphologically different varieties were called Prosecco in the province of Treviso-Veneto.
+There is also a congregation of this name, which is also referred to in most sources as the "place of birth".
+In the middle of the 19th century, Count Balbi Valier selected a special variety with round berries in the hills of the municipalities of Conegliano and Valdobbiadene and called it Prosecco Balbi or Prosecco Tondo (tondo = round) (the variety was then a crossing partner of the new variety) Incrocio Manzoni 2.15 ).
+In the 1980s, the institute Conegliano two other varieties were selected for research purposes, that was Prosecco Lungo with oval berries (lungo = long) and Prosecco Nostrano (nostro = our).

-Several DNA analysis between 2003 and 2009 showed that they are not varieties but three distinct varieties.
-Prosecco Tondo (Glera) was now called Prosecco and Prosecco Lungo (Glera Lunga) kept its name for the time being.
-Prosecco Nostrano is identical to Malvasia Bianca Lunga, Although between Prosecco and Prosecco Lungo gives genetic similarities, one Parent-offspring relationship but can be excluded.
-The variety Vitovska (Vitouska) originated from a presumably natural cross between Prosecco (Prosecco Tondo) x Malvasia Bianca Lunga (Prosecco Nostrano).
-As a conclusion to this revealing history, it emerged that the supposedly independent Slovenian varieties Briska Glera and Steverjana, as well as the Croatian Teran Bijeli are all identical with Prosecco.
+Several DNA analysis between 2003 and 2009 showed that it is not a variety, but three separate varieties.
+Prosecco Tondo (Glera) was now called Prosecco and Prosecco Lungo (Glera Lunga) initially kept the name.
+Prosecco Nostrano is identical to Malvasia Bianca Lunga, There are genetic similarities between Prosecco and Prosecco Lungo, one Parent-offspring relationship can however be excluded.
+The variety Vitovska (Vitouska) originated from a presumably natural crossing Prosecco (Prosecco Tondo) x Malvasia Bianca Lunga (Prosecco Nostrano).
+At the end of this insightful history, it emerged that the supposedly independent Slovenian varieties Briska Glera and Steverjana, as well as the Croatian Teran Bijeli are all identical to Prosecco.

-In connection with the high qualification of the DOC area Conegliano-Valdobbiadene on DOCG Conegliano-Valdobbiadene Prosecco According to a decree of the Italian Minister of Agriculture of 17 July 2009, it was decided that from 1 January 2010 “Prosecco” would no longer be the name of a grape variety, but only one designation of origin is (confirmed by EC Regulation No. 1166/2009).
-The grape variety Prosecco (Tondo) was renamed Glera and the grape variety Prosecco Lungo on Glera Lunga.
-According to the Swiss biologist dr. José Vouillamoz but this is misleading.
-Because Glera is a general name for several different varieties.
-In addition, studies have shown that the term Glera refers mostly to Prosecco Lungo and less frequently to Prosecco (Tondo), Vitovska and others.
+In connection with the high qualification of the DOC area Conegliano-Valdobbiadene on DOCG Conegliano-Valdobbiadene Prosecco According to a decree by the Italian Minister of Agriculture on July 17, 2009, it was decided that from January 1, 2010 “Prosecco” would no longer be the name of a grape variety, but only one designation of origin (confirmed by EC Regulation No. 1166/2009).
+The Prosecco (Tondo) variety was renamed Glera and the Prosecco Lungo variety was renamed Glera Lunga.
+In the opinion of the Swiss biologist Dr. José Vouillamoz this is misleading.
+Because Glera is a general term for several different varieties.
+In addition, studies have shown that the term Glera mostly refers to Prosecco Lungo and less often to Prosecco (Tondo), Vitovska and others.

-The late-ripening vine is sensitive to drought, as well as prone to both mildews.
-Flavescence dorée and millerandage, It produces straw to golden yellow, sparkling rather neutral white wines.
-Sometimes it has a nutty aroma and a bit of a bitter aftertaste.
-There has always been confusion about the name because prosecco has been and is often used as a synonym for a froth or sparkling wine.
-This is also wrong, because in addition to sparkling wine still wine (Tranquillo) is pressed from the variety.
-The variety is excellent for the production of pearl and sparkling wines.
+The late ripening vine is sensitive to drought, as well as vulnerable to both mildews.
+Flavescence doree and millerandage, It produces straw to golden yellow, lively, rather neutral white wines.
+Sometimes it is characterized by a nut-like aroma and a slightly bitter aftertaste.
+There has always been confusion about the name because Prosecco has been and still is mistakenly used as a synonym for sparkling or sparkling wine.
+This is also wrong because, in addition to sparkling wine, still wine (Tranquillo) is made from the variety.
+The variety is excellent for the production of sparkling and sparkling wines.

-In the Veneto widespread variety is in the DOC / DOCG wines Colli Asolani Prosecco.
+In the Veneto widespread variety is in DOC / DOCG wines Colli Asolani Prosecco.
 Colli di Conegliano.
 Colli Euganei (here under the name Serprina), Conegliano-Valdobbiadene Prosecco.
 Prosecco.
 Montello e Colli Asolani and Venezia authorized.
-The majority of over 90% is in the province of Treviso in Veneto.
-The rest is on other provinces of the region, as well as the region Friuli-Venezia Giulia distributed.
+The majority, with over 90%, is in the province of Treviso in Veneto.
+The rest is on other provinces in the region, as well as the region Friuli-Venezia Giulia distributed.
 In 2010, 18,255 hectares were recorded in Italy.
-Small acreages are also available in Slovenia and Croatia, as well as overseas in Argentina (10 ha) and Brazil (173 ha).
-In 2010, the variety (then still under the name Prosecco) occupied a total of 18,437 hectares.
-Compared to 1990 with 7,498 hectares at the time, this means more than double the amount.
-It thus proved in the worldwide varieties ranking the rank 42.
+There are also small acreages in Slovenia and Croatia, as well as overseas in Argentina (10 ha) and Brazil (173 ha).
+In 2010 the variety (at that time still under the name Prosecco) occupied a total of 18,437 hectares.
+Compared to 1990 with 7,498 hectares at the time, this means more than twice the amount.
+It thus demonstrated in the worldwide varieties ranking rank 42.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012